Why do balls bank short on Diamond brand tables?

 The cushions on older Diamond tables also usually play much faster than typical tables.
 The reason for this is the cushion noses are lower than normal and are angled slightly down due to the bevel of the sub-rail cushion backing.
 A lower cushion nose does not drive the ball down into the rail groove of the table as much, so the ball rebounds with more normal (perpendicular) speed creating a shorter rebound and more retained speed.

-A newer “Blue label” 9′ Diamond table is better but still tends to bank a little shorter than typical tables under typical conditions.
+A newer “Blue label” 9′ Diamond table is better but still tends to bank a little shorter than typical tables under similar cloth and environmental conditions.

 A “Red Label” Diamond can be modified to play more typical by replacing the entire rail structure (with Blue label rails) or by re-cutting the cushion backing bevel angle.